 - Ask everyone entering your home to wash their hands, and ask those with viral symptoms to avoid visiting.

 Children’s National Hospital is committed to the safety of all patients and has strict infection control policies in place.
-We are screening patients and parents, caregivers, family members and visitors for the following COVID-19 symptoms at our Welcome Desks and check-in areas at all locations: fever, cough, shortness of breath, sore throat or respiratory symptoms.
+We screen patients and parents, caregivers, family members and visitors for the following COVID-19 symptoms at our Welcome Desks and check-in areas at all locations: fever, cough, shortness of breath, sore throat and/or respiratory symptoms.
 Any individual with signs/symptoms of infection are prohibited to visit.